They used to make MLB uniforms. Now they're making medical masks and gowns - KEYT | KCOY

 The first batches were made out of uniforms from the Philadelphia Phillies and New York Yankees.
 The MLB said as production and distribution grows, they’ll use other teams’ jersey fabric.

-Michael Ruben, founder of Fanatics and co-owner of the Philadelphia 76ers and New Jersey Devils, told CNN’s Jake Tapper on “The Lead” the goal is to make 1 million masks in coming weeks.
+Michael Rubin, founder of Fanatics and co-owner of the Philadelphia 76ers and New Jersey Devils, told CNN’s Jake Tapper on “The Lead” the goal is to make 1 million masks in coming weeks.

 From there, the masks and gowns will be distributed to hospitals and emergency personnel in Pennsylvania.